BV-BFV approach to General Relativity: Palatini-Cartan-Holst action

 There are examples of classically equivalent theories that fail to be equivalent at the BV level when boundaries are included, see for instance \cite{CS3}.
 This is another nontrivial example of a similar phenomenon.

+\begin{remark} Observe that the choice of BV extension we make here is natural.
+As a matter of fact, looking at the three-dimensional analogue of Palatini--Cartan theory\footnote{The Holst term does not apply in dimension three, but this fact has no bearing on the argument we are making here.} one can show not only that it is strongly equivalent to BF theory \cite{CSS}, but that the same general BV extension we present in Theorem \ref{Prop:genDiffeo} and Theorem \ref{Prop:PalatiniQ}, extends to boundaries, corners and vertices \cite{CanSch}. \end{remark}

-To overcome this problem one could try to look at a different BV input, following Corollary \ref{corollaryBP}, in the spirit of what was done for the reparametrisation invariant Jacobi theory.
+To overcome the problem encountered with Theorem \ref{Theo:HolstNOGO}, one could try to look at a different BV input, following Corollary \ref{corollaryBP}, in the spirit of what was done for the reparametrisation invariant Jacobi theory.
 This is done in section \ref{Sect:pres}.

 \begin{remark} Another option might be to find a correction of the BV-form by a boundary term that changes the kernel of the pre-boundary two-form.
 Note that one problem are equations \eqref{Xomegacheck}, \eqref{Xomegacheck2}, which put extra, singular constraints on the kernel of $\widetilde{\varpi}$ in the omega directions, whereas from the classical analysis \cite{CS4} we expect $X_\omega$ to be the kernel of the map $e\wedge$.
 One might look for a boundary term for the BV-form that removes precisely these extra constraints. \end{remark}